-BEIJING, Nov.
-5 (Xinhua) - China will reduce the retail prices of gasoline and diesel from Friday, the country's top economic planner said Thursday.
+China will reduce the retail prices of gasoline and diesel starting Wednesday, the country's top economic planner said Tuesday.

-Based on recent changes in international oil prices, the retail prices of gasoline and diesel will be cut by 160 yuan (about 24 U.S. dollars) and 150 yuan per tonne, respectively, according to the National Development and Reform Commission.
+Based on changes in international oil prices, the retail prices of gasoline and diesel will be reduced by 465 yuan (about 67.46 US dollars) and 445 yuan per tonne, respectively, the biggest cuts this year, according to the National Development and Reform Commission (NDRC).

 Under the current pricing mechanism, if international crude oil prices change by more than 50 yuan per tonne and remain at that level for 10 working days, the prices of refined oil products such as gasoline and diesel in China will be adjusted accordingly.

-China's three biggest oil companies, namely China National Petroleum Corporation, China Petrochemical Corporation and China National Offshore Oil Corporation, have been asked to maintain oil production and facilitate transportation to ensure stable supplies.
-Enditem
+The NDRC also demanded that major oil companies, including China National Petroleum Corporation, China Petrochemical Corporation and China National Offshore Oil Corporation, work to ensure a stable supply and implement the pricing policy.